Career and Vocational Education

 Students deepen their self-understanding and explore potential career opportunities and post school options.

-In 2011, Career and Enterprise (ATAR) was introduced in WA schools and every year since Rossmoyne Senior High School has had the top or second highest scoring student.
+In 2011, Career and Enterprise (ATAR) was introduced in WA schools and Rossmoyne Senior High School has had the top or second highest scoring student every year except one.

 Career and Enterprise (General)